Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Group theoretical classification theory

 where $\mathcal{S}_r$ is the symmetric group of degree $r$, and $P$ is a set of abstract indices,

 forms a permutation group under the composition of permutations.
 We refer it as the permutation symmetry group of the tensor $\bm{Z}$, denoted by $\grp(\bm{Z})$. \end{dfn}

 The meaning of Eq. \eqref{tensorsym} is transparent.
-It reveals that the elements of $\bm{Z}$ are related in some way.
+It reveals that the elements of $\bm{Z}$ are not all independent, but related in some way via permutation.
 It can be viewed as an extension of the transpositional symmetry of matrix, in which case we can have symmetry and antisymmetric matrices $(12)\circ A_{p_1p_2}=A_{p_2p_1}=\pm A_{p_1p_2}$.
-Note that the antisymmetry is not covered by Eq. \eqref{tensorsym}.
+Note that the antisymmetry is not covered by the definition Eq. \eqref{tensorsym}.
 In principle, we can exploit more symmetry in $\bm{Z}$, e.g., by considering the permutations whose actions only change the phase of the tensors.
-Such case can be incorporated in our framework introduced below by defining more general permutation symmetry groups.
-However, for the sake of simplicity, in the following discussions, we only consider the symmetry defined in Eq. \eqref{tensorsym}.
+Such cases can be easily incorporated in our framework introduced below by defining more general permutation symmetry groups.
+For simplicity, in the following discussions, we only consider the symmetry defined in Eq. \eqref{tensorsym}.